release-engineering/pom-manipulation-ext/guide/misc.md

 If the property `-Drepo-reporting-removal=true` is set, PME will remove all reporting and repository sections (including profiles) from the POM files.

 Repository declarations in the POM are considered a bad build smell, since over time they may become defunct or move.

+If the property `-Drepo-removal-ignorelocalhost` is set (default: false) PME will not remove repositories that contain the following definitions

+* file://
+* [http || https]://localhost
+* [http || https]://127.00.1
+* [http || https]://::1

+Occasionally a project's more complex example/quickstart may have a local repository definition; this allows those to be preserved.

 Additionally, most project rebuilers aren't interested in hosting their own copy of the project's build reports or generated website; therefore, the reporting section only adds more plugin artifacts to the list of what must be present in the environment for the build to succeed.
 Eliminating this section simplifies the build and reduces the risk of failed builds.